5.1. Introduction to OpenOCD

 The debug map for each hardware thread (hart) is automatically read and displayed during OpenOCD initialization.

-Alternatively, you can access the debug map at runtime using the examine_cpu_core
+Alternatively, you can access the debug map at runtime using the examine_cpu_core command.

 For detailed documentation about the Nuclei debug map feature, please contact your application engineer.